-KEY POINT: People who try to talk themselves into self-confidence are destined for long-term failure.
+Legend Point: People who try to talk themselves into self-confidence are destined for long-term failure.

 Someone can talk themselves into jumping out of an airplane, but if they neglect the reality of putting on a parachute, all the self-confidence in the world is meaningless.